francisco-oli/Prism/README.md

 `backend-py` includes a `Dockerfile`.
 To deploy on AWS Elastic Beanstalk:

 1. Zip the `Dockerfile`, `requirements.txt`, and the `app` folder, with the `Dockerfile` at the top level of the zip.
-2. Create an Elastic Beanstalk application on the Docker platform and upload the zip.
+2. Create an Elastic Beanstalk application and upload the zip.
 3. Set these environment properties:
    - `GEMINI_API_KEY`: your Gemini key
    - `FIREBASE_CREDENTIALS_JSON`: the full contents of `serviceAccountKey.json`